toolmantim/bananajour/Readme.md

 Linux support
 -------------

 To install the dnssd gem on Linux you'll need [avahi](http://avahi.org/).
-For Ubunutu peeps this means:
+For Ubuntu peeps this means:

     sudo aptitude update